-Matthew Broderick will make his West End debut in the upcoming production of The Starry Messenger, reprising his performance as Mark Williams in New York.
+Matthew Broderick made his West End debut in The Starry Messenger, reprising his performance as Mark Williams in New York.
 Currently, Broderick is the youngest ever recipient of the Tony Award for best actor in a play, receiving the accolade at 21 years old for his performance in Brighton Beach Memoirs.
 Over his career, he has starred as the title role in Ferris Bueller’s Day Off, Leo Bloom in the 2001 Broadway revival of The Producers as well as the 2012 Broadway premiere of Nice Work If You Can Get It.

-Elizabeth McGovern will also star in the production.
+Elizabeth McGovern starred in the production.
 No stranger to the West End, McGovern has performed in many London theatres, including Complicit at the Old Vic and Dinner With Friends at the Hampstead Theatre.
 Her most recent stage role was in 2018, performing in God of Carnage at the Theatre Royal in Bath.
 She has also starred in Downton Abbey as Cora Crawley, Countess of Graham.

 What did critics say about the production?